lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-order.md

 If these fail, then a `400 Bad Request` will be returned along with an appropriate HTTP [Problem Details](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) document that supplies details of the issue encountered.

-If these pass, and there is not already a representation of the order present at the operator, then a `201 Created` is returned, the URL in the `Location` header being the [Order Processing State](../concepts/order-processing-state) resource.
+If these pass, and there is not already a representation of the order present at the operator (as identified by the body digest), then a `201 Created` is returned, the URL in the `Location` header being the [Order Processing State](../concepts/order-processing-state) resource.

 If there is already a representation of the order at the operator, then  a `303 See Other` is returned, the URL in the `Location` header being the [Order Processing State](../concepts/order-processing-state).